vd Brink Home Automations

 Template examples

 Here are all kinds of different template examples.
 Note that every entity has a unique_id.
-This does not define the entity_id, the entity_id is defined by the name (so name: "Lights On" will generate sensor.lights_on).
-By providing a unique_id you will be able to change name, icon, entity_id and based on the type of entity also the device_class in the frontend.
-It also ensures you don’t get suffixes like _2 after changing your configuration and reloading the template entities.
+This does not define the entity_id; the entity_id is defined by the name, so name: "Lights On" will generate sensor.lights_on.
+By providing a unique_id, you can change the name, icon, and entity_id, and depending on the entity type, also the device_class in the frontend.
+It also prevents suffixes like _2 after you change the configuration and reload the template entities.

-A boolean sensor to test if it is a specific month, season, day (like Christmas or April Fools’ Day etc.)?
-This will create binary_sensor enties which will be on when the template returns true and otherwise they will be off You can optionally refine the entities even more by providing a template for the icon
+A binary sensor can test whether it is a specific month, season, or day, such as Christmas or April Fools’ Day.
+This will create binary_sensor entities that are on when the template returns true and off otherwise.
+You can optionally refine the entities even more by providing a template for the icon.

 # Sourcecode by vdbrink.github.io